-The following table shows the aggregate number of shares subject to options held by each of our non-employee directors as of December 31, 2018.
+The following table shows the aggregate number of shares subject to options held by each of our non-employee directors as of December 31, 2019.

 Name Aggregate Number of Shares Subject to Options

-Name Christian Henry Options 36,000
+Christian Henry 46,500

+Mark H.N.
+Corrigan, M.D.
+21,000

 Peter Kolchinsky, Ph.D.
-27,000
+37,500

-Koji Miura 27,000
+Koji Miura 37,500

+Amy Pott 21,000

-Adrian Rawcliffe 36,000
+Adrian Rawcliffe 46,500

-Ken Takanashi 27,000
+Ken Takanashi 37,500

 Gregory L. Verdine, Ph.D.
-559,803
+303,902

+Heidi L. Wagner, J.D.
+21,000

-At our 2018 Annual General Meeting of Shareholders, our shareholders overwhelmingly approved our 2018 non-employee director compensation policy, under which our directors were compensated for their service as directors, including as members of the various committees of our Board on which they serve, for the Board service period that commenced on the date of our 2018 Annual General Meeting of Shareholders and runs through the date of our 2019 AGM.
-The terms of the 2018 non-employee director compensation policy are as follows:
+At our 2019 Annual General Meeting of Shareholders, our shareholders overwhelmingly approved our 2019 Non-Employee Director Compensation Policy, under which our directors were compensated for their service as directors, including as members of the various committees of our Board on which they serve, for the Board service period that commenced on the date of our 2019 Annual General Meeting of Shareholders and runs through the date of our 2020 AGM.
+The terms of the 2019 Non-Employee Director Compensation Policy are as follows:

-- Annual cash compensation of \$40,000 to each non-employee director, other than the Chairman of the Board, and cash compensation of \$65,000 to the non-employee Chairman of the Board. - Additional annual cash compensation of \$15,000 to the Chairman of the Audit Committee and \$7,500 to each member of the Audit Committee other than the Chairman, in each case provided that such person is an independent director. - Additional annual cash compensation of \$10,000 to the Chairman of the Compensation Committee and \$5,000 to each member of the Compensation Committee other than the Chairman, in each case provided that such person is an independent director.
+• Annual cash compensation of \$40,000 to each non-employee director, other than the Chairman of the Board, and cash compensation of \$72,500 to the non-employee Chairman of the Board.

+- Additional annual cash compensation of \$16,000 to the Chairman of the Audit Committee and \$8,000 to each member of the Audit Committee other than the Chairman, in each case provided that such person is an independent director. - Additional annual cash compensation of \$12,000 to the Chairman of the Compensation Committee and \$6,000 to each member of the Compensation Committee other than the Chairman, in each case provided that such person is an independent director. - Additional annual cash compensation of \$10,000 to the Chairman of the Nominating and Corporate Governance Committee and \$5,000 to each member of the Nominating and Corporate Governance Committee other than the Chairman, in each case provided that such person is an independent director. - One-time equity grant upon initial appointment or election to the Board of an option to purchase 21,000 ordinary shares, 25% of which shall vest on the first anniversary of the grant and the remaining 75% of which shall vest quarterly thereafter for three years. - Annual equity grant of an option to purchase 10,500 ordinary shares, all of which shall vest on the first anniversary of the grant.